muykhenglong/monte_carlo_option_pricing/README.md

 ### Geometric Brownian Motion
 - **`GBM.m`**: Simulates stock price paths under the assumption that prices follow a geometric Brownian motion, a fundamental stochastic process used in financial modeling.
 This model forms the backbone for simulating the underlying asset paths in option pricing.
+- **`GBMwJumps.m`**: Extends the `GBM` model by incorporating jumps, modeled using a Poisson process combined with normally distributed jumps.
+This model reflects more realistic market scenarios where price jumps (due to news or events) are observed, enhancing the modeling of asset paths for sophisticated option pricing.

 ### Monte Carlo Simulations
 Monte Carlo methods are used for pricing options when analytical solutions are difficult to derive.
 They rely on the repeated random sampling to compute the results.